 The saturation counts measure only the number of axles divided by two.
 As a result, roadways with a large number of trucks will be overcounted.
 ADT takes into account the number of trucks and is a more accurate reflection of the number of vehicles.
 Notwithstanding, the saturation counts provide the MPO with trend data and are also the only consistent traffic data for roads off of the state highway system.

-Click here for a map graphically depicting the volumes within the urbanized area.
+Map graphically depicting the volumes within the urbanized area(PDF, 1MB)

-Click Here for a map showing the percentage of change in traffic volumes between 2005 and 2010.
+Map showing the percentage of change in traffic volumes between 2005 and 2010(PDF, 1MB)